kit-sdq/programming-lecture-eclipse-artemis/docs/grading/grading.dev.rst

 ^^^^^^^^^^^
 There are three Controllers:

-* The AssessmentController controlls a single assessment in terms of managing annotations.
+* The AssessmentController controls a single assessment in terms of managing annotations.
 It provides Methods like
     * *addAnnotation(..)*
     * *getAnnotations()*
     * *resetAndRestartAssessment()*